mrpeel/word-doc-technical-style-checker/README.md

 #Installation
 1. Enable the developer ribbon:
      Word Options -> Customize Ribbon -> Make sure "Developer" is checked
-2. On the main screen go to the "Developer" ribbon and click "visual Basic".
+2. On the main screen go to the "Developer" ribbon and click "Visual Basic".
 3. Under Normal -> Modules, right-click and select "Import File"
 4. A module called "techDocStyleChecker" will appear